srobinson/unicode-wiki/README.md

 ./compose up
 ```

-`compose.sh up` will install the following containers:
+`compose.sh up` will install and make available the following containers:

 * mongo on localhost:27017
 * elasticsearch on localhost:9200